cdaller/security_taint_propagation/README.md

 Set the default jre to 1.6 (only tested with 1.6, might work with oters JREs as well).

-Do a "mvn package" first, so the modified rt.jar will be found in eclipse.
+Do a "mvn package" first, so the modified tainted-rt-1.6.jar will be found in eclipse.

 Please note that the security_taint_extension project will not build correctly in eclipse, as it needs the modified rt.jar which it produces (hen/egg problem).
 In maven it works.